 The history of Tamilnad Mercantile Bank Ltd., the then Nadar Bank Ltd., dates back to 1921.
 The thought of establishing a bank under the guidance of the able Nadar business community was mooted out in the Anniversary of Nadar Mahajana Sangam held at Tuticorin in 1920.
 The proposal was effected soon.
 The bank was registered on May 11, 1921 as “The Nadar Bank Ltd”.

 A group of dedicated men with shrewd acumen and sound integrity had been constituted as Board of Directors and they elected Shri M.V.
 Shanmugavel Nadar as Chairman on Nov 04, 1921.
 The bank was opened by Shri T.V.
-Balagurusamy Nadar, the then President of the Nadar Mahajana Sangam and the bank threw open its door to the public on Nov 11, 1921 at 9am in Ana Mavanna Building at South Raja Street, Tuticorin.
+Balagurusamy Nadar, the then President of the Nadar Mahajana Sangam and the bank threw open its door to the public with the opening of its first branch on Nov 11, 1921 at 9am in Ana Mavanna Building at South Raja Street, Tuticorin.

 Tamilnad Mercantile Bank Ltd., focused its attention on the customers from the very beginning and the bank is known for its personalized service.
 The team of management and staff members of the bank are having the practice of meeting people from various walks of life and hear their requirements on a regular basis.

 The bank was having only 4 branches until the year 1947 at Tuticorin, Madurai, Sivakasi and Virudhunagar.
 The bank had also a branch at Colombo in the year 1937 and the same was closed in the year 1939.
-The bank has now 350 full fledged branches all over India, 9 Regional Offices, 11 Extension Counters, 2 Mobile Banking Branch, 6 Central Processing Centres, 1 Service Branch, 3 Currency Chests and 582 Automated Teller Machines.
-All the 350 branches are computerised and interconnected.
+The bank has now 509 full fledged branches all over India, 12 Regional Offices, 11 Extension Counters, 6 Central Processing Centres, 1 Service Branch, 4 Currency Chests and 1151 Automated Teller Machines.
+All the 509 branches are computerised and interconnected.
 The first branch outside the State of Tamilnadu was opened in the year 1976 at Bangalore.
 The first fully computerized branch was opened at WGC Road, Tuticorin on Dec 09, 1984.
 The bank had established its first currency chest in 1993 at Madurai & has industrial finance branches at Coimbatore, Chennai and Secunderabad.
 The Bank has launched ATM Card from Nov 11, 2003.
 Our Branch Network Map is here.

 Tamilnad Mercantile Bank Ltd., concentrated its efforts to meet the genuine requirements of various sectors of the economy and advanced to the needy sectors of the society.
 The bank has taken it as a challenge to participate in various Government sponsored schemes and extended its support in uplifting the downtrodden in the society.
 The bank has taken up, the assistance to various industrial and export sectors, as a thrust area and granted loans to the needy clients.
 The level of advances which stood at Rs.
 52 Lakhs in the year 1962 has spurted to above Rs.
 10,871 Crores now.
 The bank has a sound portfolio of advances consisting a wide basket of retail finance.
 The bank as a matter of policy grants advances to retail segments consisting of retail traders and business enterprises.